RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

 ### Step 9
 Add all your tables to the database, add them in the order listed in file

-        Use the createTablesScript.sql file on this repo
+        Use the createSQLtables.sql file on this repo